unjulee/sensor_dev/manuals/manual_1.md

 **Fabrication for the MAPE Turbidity Sensor** <br/>
    The only modification necessary for the endoscope is the addition of a cage holding the non-reflective material in front of the camera lens.
 The material will be mounted to a disk, which will be held at the end of three prongs.
 The prongs themselves will be attached to a sleeve that slides onto the body of the endoscope.
 (The prongs will allow for the normal movement of particles between the camera and disk.)
 Finally, the sleeve will be held in place by an adjustable screw, as a shaft collar is held by a set screw.
 The sleeve, prongs, and plate will be made of metal, and for the non-reflective material we currently suggest matte black rubber.
 To fix the position along the endoscope at which the sleeve attaches, another metal collar can be attached as a stopping point.
 Below is a plan of the cage. <br/>

-  ### _**FUSION DRAWING GOES HERE!**_ <br/>
+![MAPE extension cage] (/drawings/MAPE_2018-Mar-10_11-59-06PM-000_CustomizedView19818279152.png) <br/>

 **Fabrication for the MIA Turbidity Sensor** <br/>
    The main fabrication required for the MIA turbidity sensor is containing the top of the analog turbidity sensor, adaptor board, and the wire connections in waterproof casing.
 (The pre-developed analog turbidity sensor is only waterproofed at the bottom, where the actual detectors were, while the top and all other connecting wires and boards were left open.)
 For our prototype, we have glued a threaded PVC connector pipe with two (connected) chambers to the top of the sensor.
 The bottom chamber is narrow enough in diameter to sit on the top of the sensor, while the top chamber is wide enough to contain the adaptor board.
 We then drilled a hole in a sheet of PVC, pulled the wires from the adaptor board through the hole, and glued it as a lid to the top.
-These three wires (VCC, GND, and Output) were then covered in flexible tubing.
-Below is a plan of a full and custom casing we plan to 3D-print. <br/>
+These three wires (VCC, GND, and Output) were then covered in flexible tubing. <br/>

-### _**If time permits, fusion drawing goes here.
-If not, delete the last sentence above.**_ <br/>

-   We plan to fabricate a case for the microcontroller for protection and aesthetic appearance and for holding the digital display.
+   We plan to fabricate a case for the microcontroller for protection and easy handling and for holding the digital display.
 It will also include a rubber button connected to a pushbutton on the microcontroller to allow the user to calibrate the sensor.

   \--------------
    The reel system for both sensors has not been fully developed yet.
 We plan to fabricate a rotating cylinder with a handle that will allow for easy manipulation of the sensor height.